checkout/checkout-java-library/README.md

 ### How to use the library

 Add the latest **checkout-java-v{version number}.jar** file to your class path.
+The latest JAR file for Checkout library resides in the **releases\latest\** folder of the project.

 ### Example

 Import the **checkout.java** in your code as below:
 `import checkout.Checkout;`

 You will be required to set the secret key when initialising a new **Checkout** instance.
-You will also have option to for other configurations defined in **AppSettings.java** file.
+You will also have option for other configurations defined in **AppSettings.java** file.
 There are two constructors available for configuration:

+`Checkout(String secretKey)
-`Checkout(String secretKey) or Checkout(String secretKey, boolean debugMode,int connectTimeout,int readTimeout)`
+Checkout(String secretKey, boolean debugMode,int connectTimeout,int readTimeout)`

 If **DebugMode** is set to true, the program will log the response result to console.

 By default both **connectTimeout** and **readTimeout** set to 60 seconds.
 You got option to change them as needed.